faruqem/todolist/README.md

 ### Functionality
 1. Your application should provide the ability to do all four CRUD operations that lets user(s) manage information stored in the database.
 The information can be whatever is relevant to your site - information about people, pictures, sports teams, universities, blog posts, or whatever you've chosen as the purpose of your project.
 Your application should support being able to retrieve a resource(s), create a new resource, update existing ones, and delete them (all four CRUD operations).
-* <strong>Comment: </strong> Yes my application supports all four CRUD operations - Create, READ & Update in the Angular (Client/End-User) part, and Update & Delete in the Express (Server/Admin) part.
+* <strong>Comment: </strong> Yes my application supports all four CRUD operations - Create, Read & Update in the Angular (Client/End-User) part, and Update & Delete in the Express (Server/Admin) part.

 2. At least two types of CRUD operations must be supported in your Angular application.
 * <strong>Comment: </strong> Yes, at least two types of CRUD operations - Create, Read and Update is supported in my Angular part.